 If you’ve answered yes to all of these questions, odds are your business is in a healthy financial spot to take on a new small business loan.
 Use the debt service coverage ratio and debt-to-income ratio to discover exactly how big of a loan you can afford.

 Wondering what type of small business loan you should take out?
 Not all loans are created equal, and a bank loan will be worlds apart from an atypical online lending product.
 Traditional term loans, short-term loans, SBA loans, and merchant cash advances all have very different rates, fees, and terms.
 Make sure you understand the differences between different types of funding before you jump the gun on any loan product.
 Our small business loan calculators can help.

 Looking for good lending options?
 Our small business loan reviews cover online lenders and major banks that offer various types of loans (bank loans, SBA loan, short-term loans, installment loans, lines of credit and more).
 If you’re just starting out, you might want to consider taking out a personal loan and using it for your business.

 To evaluate multiple low-interest lenders at once, it’s a good idea to use a free loan matchmaking service, often called a “loan aggregator.”
-Merchant Maverick has partnered with Mirador Finance, a financial technology company, to bring you the Merchant Maverick Community of Lenders.
+Merchant Maverick has partnered with Lendio (read our review) to bring you the Merchant Maverick Community of Lenders.
 By filling out one application, you can be matched to multiple potential lenders.
 Check your eligibility below.

 • Free loan aggregation service; requirements vary by area and lender.